Nycteola cinereana Neumögen & Dyar, 1893

 Adults

-Nycteola frididana is a small moth (FW length 12–14 mm) that occurs in forests during spring and early summer.
+Nycteola cinereana is a small moth (FW length 12–14 mm) that occurs in forests during spring and early summer, and again in small numbers during late summer in what appears to be a partial second brood.
 It has a rectangular forewing shape, variable silver gray, medium gray, or dark smoky gray color and variable pattern of dark spots and sinuous transverse lines.
 The base of forewing is broad due to expansion of the proximal costa which gives the wing a rectangular shape that is typical of the genus Nycteola.
 The ground color is variable, most often light to medium dark ash-gray, but mottled whitish gray and melanic smoky brownish gray forms are relatively common.
 The basal area is gray to black, extending a short distance lateral on the posterior margin to form a "mustache" that extends away from the body in spread specimens but is hard to see in unmounted ones.
 The costa and cell are darker gray in the median area, and in some specimens the apex is similar.
 The proximal radial vein is black.
 The basal, antemedial, and postmedial lines are dark gray, the latter two lines double with filling of the gray ground color.
 The basal line is slanted across the costa toward the outer margin, often only visible anterior to the radial vein.
 The antemedial line is sinuous with strongest convex-outward segment above the posterior margin, nearly transverse in orientation.
 The median line is absent.
 The postmedial line is irregular, oriented nearly perpendicular to the wing, drawn focally toward the base on the costa and more broadly in the fold.
 The subterminal line is pale gray, diffuse, nearly continuous.
 It is preceded by a series of ill-defined triangular gray spots.
 The terminal line is dark gray, interrupted at the veins.
 The fringe is gray.
 The orbicular spot is a small gray shade or black line.
 The discal spot is a small dark gray or rust-brown triangle surrounded by a thin halo of the ground color.
 The claviform spot is variable, absent or a small to long pointed black triangle.
 The hindwing is whitish gray, slightly darker gray toward the margin, with a thin dark terminal line.
 The head and thorax are ash gray, smoky brown-gray in melanic specimens, often with paired spots on the central thorax and a rusty brown patch on the posterior portion.
 The palpi are long with medio-laterally flattened anteriorly-directed distal segments.
 The male antenna is filiform.

 This species can usually be identified by the combination of rectangular wing shape, gray to dark brown-black color, and the dark "mustache" mark on the base and adjacent trailing margin.
 It is slightly larger than Nycteola frigidana and Nycteola columbiana which both lack the "mustache."
 Melanic specimens are most easily identified since this form does not occur in the other Nycteola species.
 Specimens in which the basal mark is faint are best identified by dissection as described below.